pfheatwole/thesis/source/foil_aerodynamics.rst

 and "locating the control points away from the bound vortex is still the only way to have a general formulation that doesn't behave badly as the discretization is refined".

+[[The reason the effect becomes more significant as the number of segments is increased can be seen in :eq:`induced velocities`.
+As distance between the segments is reduced, the denominators decrease, the induced velocities, and the "imbalance" at the wing tip increases.
+(I think.)]]

 See also :cite:`chreim2018ChangesModernLiftingLine`, pg3: long discussion of the PBC, and later on he notes "the circulation distribution becomes